CigarsSmoker/Clone/Cookies.md

   - Then, you go to socialnetwork.example, and allow cookies (e.g. because you want to log in).
   - socialnetwork.example can now read the (blocked 3rd-party-)cookie, which was set on somepage.example.

-If you don't like this behaviour, it's probably best to disable 3rd-party-cookies in you browser preferences.
+If you don't like this behaviour, it's probably best to disable 3rd-party-cookies in your browser preferences.

 ----